telerik/reporting-docs/knowledge-base/two-lists-show-details-in-parallel.md

 ## Description

-The purpose of the report we are going to create is to list a number of checks, each containing details representing multiple payments, and let them be printed with particular requirements:
+The purpose of the report we are going to create is to list a number of _checks_, each containing details representing multiple _check stubs_, and let them be printed with particular requirements:

-1. Each check main/header information should be printed only on the page header of the first page associated with this check.
-The rest of the pages related to the check must contain static text in the page header, for example, 'Void'.
+1. Each _check_ should start on a new page and its main/header information should be printed only on the page header of the first page associated with this _check_.
+The rest of the pages related to the _check_ must contain static text in the page header, for example, 'Void'.
-1. The details should be printed twice in parallel.
-The idea is for the printed reports to allow these two sections to be separated/cut, one going to the client and the other staying with the service provider.
+1. The _stubs_ for the _check_ should be printed twice in parallel.
+The idea is for the printed reports to allow these two sections with the _check stubs_ to be easily cut, one going to the payees for their records.

+## Solution

 The report layout consists of three parts.
-The top part contains the main information about the check.
+The top part contains the main information about the _check_, or the static text ('Void') in a [Page Header]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-add-remove-page-header---footer-sections%})).
+The middle and bottom parts would represent the two _check stub_s.

-the middle and bottom thirds will be slight variations on the check stub.
-The layout must be sufficiently flexible as to be able to handle an arbitrary number of PrintedCheck classes in the list.
-Furthermore, the check stub sections need to be sufficiently intelligent such that if there are more stub lines than will fit in a single section, a 2nd page will be generated which contains only the remaining stub lines but does not reprint the check in the top third.
+The main challenge here is that if there are more _stub_ lines within a single _check_ that cannot fit on a single page, we need to ensure:

+	* The second, third, etc. page for the same check contains only the remaining stub lines in both lists
+	* The second, third, etc. page for the same check contains the static text ('Void') in its Page Header instead of the content in the first _check_ page